ansible/ansible-examples/mongodb/README.md

 server.

-3) The default directory for storing data is /data, please do change it if requried, also make sure it has sufficient space 10G recommended.
+3) The default directory for storing data is /data, please do change it if required.
+Make sure it has sufficient space: 10G is recommended.

-###Once the pre-requisite's have been done, we can  procced with the site deployment.
-The following example deploys a three node MongoDB Cluster
+### Deployment Example

 The inventory file looks as follows: